 save method.
 This gives us the instance variables

-@tweet that we will can check if the are valid.
+@tweet that we can check to see if they are valid.
 The

 Furthermore, we have wrapped the